pulsepointinc/node-cbt/README.md

     });
 ```
 ### Configuring Karma tests ###
-A ```KarmaUtil`` object allows one to spawn a tunnel and configure a Karma server for CBT tests
+A ```KarmaUtil`` object allows one to spawn a tunnel and configure a Karma server for CBT tests:
 ```
 var cbtkarma = require('node-cbt').KarmaUtil;
 cbtkarma.runKarma({